 Cons

-The HMG Unbound 2 weighs in at exactly 1.5 lbs – making it the second lightest tent compared to those on our Best Backpacking Tents list (beaten out only by the ZPacks Duplex & Triplex).
-This is especially impressive when looking at how much interior space the Unbound has.
+The HMG Unbound 2 weighs in at exactly 1.5 lbs – making it the second lightest tent on our list by just a couple of ounces.
+This is especially impressive considering how much interior space the Unbound has.

 Even if you’re a solo hiker, the Unbound 2 should still make your list of considerations, as it’s even lighter than a few of our favorite one-person tents from our Best Ultralight Tents list, like the Six Moon Designs Lunar Solo (26 oz.) and Tarptent Notch (28.3 oz.).